axoflow/axosyslog-core-docs/content/headless/chunk/topic-about-disk-queue-files.md

 ## Size of the queue files

-Disk queue files tend to grow.
+Disk queue files grow.
 Each may take up to `disk-buf-size()` bytes on the disk.
 Due to the nature of reliable queue files, all the messages traversing the queue are written to disk, constantly increasing the size of the queue file.

 The disk-buffer file's size should be considered as the configured `disk-buf-size()` at any point of time, even if it does not have messages in it.
 Truncating the disk-buffer file can slow down disk I/O operations, so {{% param "product.abbrev" %}} does not always truncate the file when it would be possible (see the `truncate-size-ratio()` option).
 If a large disk-buffer file is not desirable, you should set the `disk-buf-size()` option to a smaller value.
+Note that {{% param "product.abbrev" %}} version 4.0 and later doesn't truncate disk-buffer files by default.

 Starting with {{% param "product.abbrev" %}} version 4.0, you can [preallocate disk-buffer files](#preallocate).